Official Online Courses

 OSHA’s Best Practices Guide: Fundamentals of a Workplace First-Aid Program, 2006, p.
 11. States that “a first-aid training program should have trainees develop hands-on skills through the use of mannequins and partner practice”.
 So, please don’t be scammed.

 Q. Is there a difference in AHA BLS skills check and an AHA BLS Renewal Challenge?

 A. Yes there is.
 A student that completes the AHA online HeartCode BLS Part 1 (online or cognitive portion) at http://www.onlineAHA.org.
 Then they need a “hands-on” AHA BLS Skills Check within 60 days to receive their BLS certification card.
 They don’t need prior BLS training, nor a student book.

-The BLS Renewal Challenge is only for current BLS card holders, confident in their knowledge and skills.
+The AHA BLS Renewal Challenge is only for current AHA BLS card holders, confident in their knowledge and skills.
 If they request a BLS Challenge, they take the BLS written test (no remediation available).
 Then, they take an adult and infant BLS skills check (with no coaching or remediation).
-To take a BLS Challenge, a person needs a current BLS card (not expired), and a current BLS student handbook.
+To take an AHA BLS Challenge, a person needs a current BLS card (not expired), and a current BLS student handbook.
 They need NOT complete any online training).
 BLS Challenge certifications are not allowed by AHA within a year of newly-released ECC guidelines.
-So, we’ll have to wait until November 2017).
 More information, see BLS Challenge.

 AHA Disclosure: “Use of American Heart Association materials in an educational course does not represent course sponsorship by the American Heart Association.
 Any fees charged for such a course, except for a portion of fees needed for AHA course materials, do not represent income to the Association”.